 "That's torn it!" said Lord Peter Wimsey.

 That proverbial hook—the line or few lines that pull you into another world, catch your attention, tap your emotion or stir your curiosity …and invites you to read on to find out more is all-important to the writer and the reader.
 If it doesn't quite hit the mark, the reader may bow out quickly.
-I used to slog through a book if I had opened it, but I haven’t done that in a long while.
-If I'm not caught by a book quickly, I'm out and on to the next book.
-But often I will go back later and give it another try, even years later, and discover that if I just push on, there’s a great read there.
+I used to slog through a book once I opened it, but I gave that up a long time ago.
+If a book doesn't catch me quickly, I'm out and away and on to the next book.
+Often I'll go back and give it another try, and often enough discover that if I just push on, there’s a great read there.
 Sometimes the hook is a subtle thing.
-It doesn’t always grab immediately, yet there is a quality there that makes the reader curious to continue.
+It doesn’t always grab immediately, yet there is a quality that makes the reader curious to continue.

 It was a dark and stormy night. — A Wrinkle in Time, Madeline L'Engle

 A great book might have a deceptively simple opening line to a deep and wonderful story.
 It might tell you some small yet significant clue about character, situation, setting.
 Sometimes it is just the power or beauty of the author's voice that brings you along.
 Simple or complex, hang on – you may discover an amazing world within.

 In a hole in the ground there lived a hobbit.

 I write this sitting in the kitchen sink.

 Or the opening might be layered and longer with elements of the whole book hidden in that first sentence.